 In the movie The Sound of Music, Maria had to teach a bunch of kids wearing curtains how to sing.
 She suggested starting from the beginning.
 Here's the Do Re Mi of standing.

-Stance: Step one
+Stance: Step One

-Stance: Step two
+Stance: Step Two

 I often catch myself crossing my legs while I stand and while I sleep, so I have to stay mindful about this one all the time.
 WHY DO I CROSS THEM?
 I don't know.
-I'll keep checking in on my body, and you watch yours like a hawk, OK?
+I'll keep checking in on MY body, and you watch yours like a hawk, OK?

-Stance: Step three
+Stance: Step Three

 instead of out over the front of your foot: